Stanley Weintraub: Early life

 Weintraub was born in Philadelphia, Pennsylvania, on April 17, 1929.
 He was the eldest child of Benjamin and Ray Segal Weintraub.
-He attended South Philadelphia High School, and then he attended West Chester State Teachers College (now West Chester University of Pennsylvania) where he received his B.S. in education in 1949.
+He attended South Philadelphia High School, and then he attended West Chester State Teachers College (West Chester University of Pennsylvania) where he received his B.S. in education in 1949.
 He continued his education at Temple University where he received his master's degree in English "in absentia," as he was called to duty in the Korean War.

 He received a commission in the Army as a second lieutenant, and served with the Eighth Army in Korea, receiving a Bronze Star.

 After the war, he enrolled at Pennsylvania State University in September 1953; his doctoral dissertation "Bernard Shaw, Novelist" was accepted on May 6, 1956.

 Personal life

 He married Rodelle Horwitz in 1954; they had three children, and lived in Newark, Delaware.

-He died on July 28, 2019 at the age of 90.
+He died on July 28, 2019, at the age of 90.